-Brian Zasitko, CPA, CA, has served as our Interim Chief Financial Officer since November, 2021.
-Since December 2018, he has been a Senior Consultant of Invictus Accounting Group LLP, a professional services firm providing a host of finance, advisory and accounting services.
+Brian Zasitko, CPA, CA, has served as our Chief Financial Officer since January 1, 2023 and previously served as our Interim Chief Financial Officer from November 2021 to December 31, 2022.
+Since December 2018, he has been a Director of Invictus Accounting Group LLP, a professional services firm providing a host of finance, advisory and accounting services.
 Since January 2020, he has served as Chief Financial Officer of Lobe Sciences Ltd, a company developing psychedelic compounds as therapeutics for the treatment of mild traumatic brain injuries and post-traumatic stress disorder.
 From May 2015 to June 2018, he was the treasurer of the Oppenheimer Group, a worldwide marketer and distributer of fresh produce.
 He has an undergraduate degree from Simon Fraser University and a CPA (CA) from Certified Professional Accountants, British Columbia.